quii/learn-go-with-tests/pointers/readme.md

 It seems a bit overkill to create a `struct` for this. `int` is fine in terms of the way it works but it's not descriptive.

-Go lets you create **type aliases** which let you effectively create a new type out of an existing one.
+Go lets you create new types from existing ones.

 The syntax is `type MyName OriginalType`